 There are several ways to get to Machu Picchu.
 We chose to take the 5-day Salkantay Trek, an 80 km hike through the Andes, with the final destination being the ruins.

-The Inca traveled by foot.
-It was a humbling experience walking along some of the same “roads” that the Inca would have traveled along 500 years earlier.
+We walked here, much like the Inca people would have done hundreds of years before us.
+It was a humbling experience walking along some of the same “roads” that the Inca would have traveled.
 Being surrounded by nature while pushing your body to the extreme is rewarding in ways you can’t explain unless you’ve experienced it yourself.

 We enjoyed watching as the trickles of water melting off the glacier join together to become creeks, and eventually rivers, which over thousands of years have carved out the valley you are walking into.
 These rivers join other rivers and meander their way downwards, eventually into the Amazon River.
 The appreciation of nature on this hike is unparalleled.